cfpb/qu/articles/data_formats.md

 ### JSON

-**TODO**: JSON currently just serves up the data found under `data` below.
+**TODO**: Totals and pagination are not currently present.

 JSON uses the [Hypertext Application Language (HAL)][HAL] format to convey links to related resources.
-Links are found under the `_links` key and individual datums are found under the `_embedded` key.
+Links are found under the `_links` key and linked resources are found under the `_embedded` key.
 Here is an example of the format for the URL `/data/county_taxes/incomes.json`.

 ```json
 {